Skip to main content

 What foundation do I need in a flood zone?

 It depends on your zone and your soil.
 About half of Pinellas waterfront builds sit on soil dense enough for a standard spread footing.
-The other half needs driven piles — concrete or steel columns pounded deep until they hit stable bearing material — which adds $50,000-$100,000 for a 2,000-4,000 sqft home.
-In VE zones near the beach, pilings are required regardless of soil.
-Your geotech engineer determines which foundation type you need based on soil boring tests.
+The other half needs driven piles — concrete or steel piles pounded 20-40 feet deep until they hit stable bearing material — which adds $50,000-$100,000 for a 2,000-4,000 sqft home.
+In VE zones like Tierra Verde and the barrier islands, pilings are required regardless of soil.
+Your geotech engineer determines which type you need based on soil boring tests, typically completed within 2-3 weeks.

 How does flood insurance work with renovations?